Home (contents) → Miscellaneous → Technical Writing and Programming

 — quoted from Nicholas Schmidle in The New Yorker, August 20th 2018

-See also a proof reading story.
+See also a Proof reading story.

 Nobody likes being told what to write or how to speak.
 It is a bit like being told that you look weird or you ‘walk funny’.
 Therefore, technical authors need to be diplomats.
 Having said that, there is a limit to what a technical author or proofreader can accomplish in the face of adversity.
 (Garbage in, garbage out.)

 Despite westerners’ overwhelming subscription to free trade and market economics for the past third of a century, where each individual is supposed to strive for more efficiency, automating time-consuming and mundane tasks and freeing up resource to tackle higher level problems, they actually only want other people’s sons (and daughters) to be subject to the cold winds of the free market.
-They want an automatic pay rise just for coming into the office and doing the same thing every day.
+For themselves, they want an automatic pay rise just for coming into the office and doing the same thing every day.
 Who are these technical authors who want them to give away their hard-won knowledge for free?

 Further, when writing online help that reduces the enormous cost of staffing a call centre, you are taking away many people’s sense of worth: They like nothing more than being the expert that customers come to for advice.
 (The same advice, over and again, which is never forwarded to the technical authors to incorporate into the online help.)

 Step 4 of the procedure of my new one states “Flake the canopy in the conventional manner.”
-There is no hyperlink or any other reference to this ‘flaking’ in a ‘conventional manner’.
+There is no hyperlink or any other reference to this ‘flaking’ in a ‘conventional manner.’
 Because I have been repacking emergency parachutes for most of my adult life, I can make a reasonable guess at what they mean.
 In contrast, most people would be stumped at that point.

 It could be worse.
 (Actually, it is worse…) At one repack event where they had a ‘zip wire’ rigged so that people could practice fully deploying their chutes prior to repacking them, one paraglider pilot, having successfully grabbed the handle and pulled the chute (in its inner ‘deployment’ bag) out of its outer cover (part of the harness) arrived at the bottom still holding the chute in its inner deployment bag.
 Why didn’t he throw it?
 (You are supposed to throw it as hard as you can into the clearest space free of spinning wreckage that you can see.)
 He explained that he did not know you had to throw it.
 He thought it worked like a skydiving parachute, whereby pulling the rip chord deploys it!